 - What’s the biggest challenge you face with X solution?

-Determining whether the prospect is a good fit for your solution.
+Qualification questions help you determine whether the prospect is a good fit for your solution.
 Here, you’re trying to assess their goals, priorities, and whether there’s room in the budget for your solution.

 Questions you might ask: